Opel Rekord: Rekord C (1966–1971)

-With 1,276,681 units built, the Rekord C was the most successful Rekord so far.
-The car proved to be a solid hit with the public: it was reliable, roomy and pleasant to look at with its coke-bottle line.
+The Rekord C was produced in a wide variety of body styles and inline four- and six-cylinder engines.
+It was reliable, roomy, and pleasant to look at with its stylish coke-bottle line.
+A solid hit with the public, its 1,276,681 units sold made it the most successful Rekord to date.

 The range consisted of the two- and four-door saloon, two- and (new) four-door estate, delivery van, and two-door hardtop coupé with 1500, 1700, 1700 S, 1900 S fours or (until 1968) a 2200 six.
 Very short-lived (1967 only) was a special taxi version on a longer wheelbase (113 inch) with division, that sold for DM 9,950; with it, Opel tried to get a foothold in the German taxi market, then (as now) dominated by Mercedes-Benz.
 Again, Karl Deutsch of Cologne offered a convertible version in limited numbers.

 There existed several variations of the Rekord C, as well as version made under different names in different countries.